jp7677/dxvk-nvapi/README.md

 This implementation currently advertises `Depth bounds test` only.

 This implemenation has been tested with a single game only: Assetto Corsa Competizione, based on Unreal Engine 4.
 It even seems that `Depth bounds test` is actually used by the game.
 Due to the complexity of the API this implementation surely wont work with anything else.
-Unreal Engine 4 is so kind to query every method is uses before actually using a method.
+Unreal Engine 4 is so kind to query every method it uses before actually using a method.
 Any engine or program that uses the NVAPI methods directly will fail.

 ## How to build